fhirschmann/penchy/docs/index.rst

 where it is plotted.
 These filters can not only be on the client, but also on the server.

+For a quick demonstration of what PenchY is capable of, skip to the :doc:`examples`.

 If you want to learn more, please follow these steps in order to get your PenchY up and running: